 Look under a flat board or log now for the Western Skink, a common, yet secretive reptile that lives throughout northern California from sea level to 7,000 feet.
 Males wear a distinctive blue belly and join females in a variety of habitats, most commonly in open areas or places undergoing early regrowth of vegetation after logging.
 Mating occurs in spring soon after emerging from winter slumber.

-Big Time: Pacific Giant Salamanders
+Big Time: CA Giant Salamanders

 Roadside Mammal Sightings